code-indexer

 See for migration details and for complete tool documentation.

-What is Code Index MCP?
+What is Code Indexer?

 This server integrates with the Model Context Protocol (MCP), a standardized way for AI models to interact with external tools and data sources.